 Anxiety disorders are a group of related conditions that present themselves differently in each individual.
 Someone with an anxiety disorder may be unable to leave the house for fear that something bad is going to happen.
 Others may experience panic attacks, which are periods of intense panic or fear that can strike without warning.
 If your anxiety has become so severe that it is impacting your daily routine, then it is time to seek professional help.

-If you are struggling with an anxiety disorder, an inpatient treatment program may be the most beneficial type of treatment as it can address all of your recovery needs.
-Inpatient treatment programs can help you get your anxiety symptoms under control and provide you with any medication that you may need.
-By receiving treatment in an inpatient program, you are able to get the help that you need in the safest environment possible.
+If you are struggling with an anxiety disorder, an inpatient treatment center may be the most beneficial type of treatment as it can address all of your recovery needs.
+Such treatment centers can help you get your anxiety symptoms under control and provide you with any medication that you may need.
+By receiving treatment in a center like ours, you are able to get the help that you need in the safest environment possible.
 This allows you to step away from the stress of your everyday life and place all of your energy into getting better.
-Through a combination of various therapies and medication management, an inpatient program can help you get your life back.
+Through a combination of various therapies and medication management, a treatment center can help you get your life back.

-At Ohio Hospital for Psychiatry, our philosophy centers on the fact that we understand that each of our patients has a complex history of life experiences that have played a role in making them the unique individuals that they are today.
+At Ohio Hospital for Psychiatry, our anxiety treatment center in Columbus, our philosophy centers on the fact that we understand that each of our patients has a complex history of life experiences that have played a role in making them the unique individuals that they are today.
 The struggles that they are currently facing represent only a small part of who they have and will become.
 Our goal is to instill a renewed sense of hope and well-being for our patients, while in a safe and confidential setting.

-Medication management: A variety of medications, including benzodiazepines and antidepressants, are often used in the treatment of anxiety disorders.
+Medication management is available at our treatment center.
+A variety of medications, including benzodiazepines and antidepressants, are often used in the treatment of anxiety disorders.
 However, it should be noted that medication is most effective when used in combination with psychotherapy.
 While in treatment, the administration of all medications is monitored by a primary care physician in order to ensure the therapeutic effectiveness of the prescriptions and to make any necessary changes.

-Individual therapy provides patients with the opportunity to meet on a one-to-one basis with their therapist where they can challenge any negative thought patterns and irrational beliefs that may be fueling their anxiety.
+Individual therapy at our hospital for anxiety provides patients with the opportunity to meet on a one-to-one basis with their therapist where they can challenge any negative thought patterns and irrational beliefs that may be fueling their anxiety.

-Group therapy is held on a daily basis and is a time where patients can meet together to explore different ways of coping with the struggles that they are facing due to their anxiety.
+Group therapy is held on a daily basis at our treatment center in Columbus and is a time where patients can meet together to explore different ways of coping with the struggles that they are facing due to their anxiety.
 It can also be extremely beneficial in helping patients realize that they are not alone and that other individuals are having similar struggles.
 Some of the topics we cover in group include coping skills, mood regulation, daily living skills, and medication management.

 Continuing Care and Levels of Treatment

-The staff at Ohio Hospital for Psychiatry does everything they can to make the discharge process as smooth as possible, making sure that every patient has an aftercare plan put in place before leaving our program.
-When time for discharge approaches you will work with your treatment team as you decide on your next step in the recovery process.
+The staff at our hospital for anxiety in Columbus does everything they can to make the discharge process as smooth as possible, making sure that every patient has an aftercare plan put in place before leaving our treatment center.
+When time for discharge approaches, you will work with your treatment team as you decide on your next step in the recovery process.
 For some patients, the next step may be a partial hospitalization program or an intensive outpatient program, both of which are designed to help patients continue treatment, while slowly integrating back into the community.
 If patients are at a point where they are ready to return home, our case management team will work with them to find appropriate support groups and any needed traditional outpatient therapy services.